 Insurance companies are infamous for attempting to underpay claims.
 A lawyer can investigate the details of your case, gather evidence, and negotiate with insurance companies on your behalf to seek the full amount you need to pay your bills and rebuild your life.
 If the insurance company refuses to compensate you fairly, your lawyer could take them to court to seek the money you deserve.

-The longer you wait to contact a lawyer, the more difficult it will be for them to help you.
+The longer you wait to contact an attorney, the more difficult it will be for them to help you.
 Crucial evidence may disappear, and the statute of limitations will draw nearer, after which you will be unable to file a claim at all.
 For these reasons, contact a lawyer as soon as you feel able.